Python-SIP/sip/sphinx/python_api.rst

         :return:
             the hexadecimal string address.

+    .. method:: ascapsule() -> capsule

+        .. versionadded:: 4.10

+        This returns the address as an unnamed Python Capsule.
+This requires Python v3.1 or later.

+        :return:
+            the Capsule.

     .. method:: ascobject() -> cObject

         This returns the address as a Python CObject.
+This is deprecated with Python v3.1 or later.

         :return:
-            the CObject address.
+            the CObject.

     .. method:: asstring([size=-1]) -> string/bytes